edmondscommerce/doctrine-static-meta/docs/Getting-Started.md

 done
 ```

+Please note that you may only have singular entity names like 'Client' or 'Company' and not plural names like 'Clients' and 'Companies'.

 ## Setting Relations Between Entities

 Once you have built all your Entities, the next thing to do is to specify the relationships between them